Επεξεργασία

 Export-EntraUsersToJson

-Generate a JSON file with group names and IDs that will be used to create custom views in ADX.
-The sample will include all groups, but additional filtering can be included if needed.
-If you're filtering to only include certain groups, you may want to include logic in your script to check for nested groups.
+Generate a JSON file with group names and IDs that are used to create custom views in Azure Data Explorer.
+The sample includes all groups, but you can include additional filtering if necessary.
+If you're filtering to include only certain groups, you might want to include logic in your script to check for nested groups.

 # Get all groups and select Id and DisplayName